 Once you’ve registered, you will receive an email with instructions on how to go about completing the online eCourse.
-As you go through the power points you will get information about the motorcycle controls, their operation, safety, roadway concepts, etc… At the end of each section you will answer some questions, and when finished you will have completed your only written test (plan on 3 to 4 hrs.).
-There is no fee for this course and since this written test is required to continue; you must present your rider coach a “certificate of completion” when you meet the first day of class.
+As you go through the power points you will get information about the motorcycle controls, their operation, safety, roadway concepts, etc… (plan on 3 to 4 hrs.).
+Completion of this course will present you with most of the information needed for the written test.
+There is no fee for this course and since this is required to continue; you must present your rider coach a printed “certificate of completion” when you meet the first day of class.

 In the classroom you will explore how the knowledge gained above can be used on the road.
 Using group activities and discussions we will try to gain a better understanding of the roadway and those who use it (including us).
 We will consider how developing better skills in observation, judgement, and management, can

 help us be safer, better riders.
 In essence to make a connection between what you learned in the eCourse and what we will do on the range and on the street (+/- 5hrs.).
 The classroom component concludes with a written test.

 The range exercises will give you the opportunity learn (or improve) skills and techniques, you will be encouraged and challenged.
 The class concludes with a riding test.
 And it just might be the most fun you’ve ever had in school. (+/- 10hrs.).

 The course is usually divided into two days and the classroom and range are usually split between them; Since weather can sometimes be extreme, this schedule can change.
 For example, in hotter months; the class might be dived into 3 days.
 Class size is minimum of 4 and maximum of 8 riders.
 Please read the policies section in its entirety before you register for a class.

 If you do not see the class you are interested in please contact us and let us know.
 We can also arrange private classes upon request to accommodate your schedule.
 Give us a call at 806-370-0464.

 Blue Events = Spots Available